alberto2345/50pSublimeText3Package/README.md

 Thanks!

 ## Current todo list:
- - Add event handlers (just search like "onClientClick", then add the whole event handler to where ever you type.
-E.g. addEventHandler("onClientClick", element theElement, function functionName))
  - Add useful functions (still searching a good way to do this, however I have a working version, but its not very good)

 ## Contributors